CarolinaOliveira001/DataBin/README.md

 ## Description of the package

-This package contains 3 different datasets: wildfire, windspeed and earthquake.
+This package contains three different datasets: wildfire, windspeed and earthquake.
+However more datasets will be added in the future.
+For now, these datasets were part of my master thesis and can be used for reproducibility purposes.

 ## Acknowledgement
-I would like to thank two people who made this package possible:
+I would like to thank two people who made this package possible by sending me the cleaned dataset.